 Chart of Accounts: Foundation of an accounting system.
 The Chart of Accounts is composed of informational fields (see "ChartFields") that provide the basic structure for financial transactions.
 (Financial term)

 ChartField: Component within Chart of Accounts.
 Each ChartField provides key information related to a financial transaction.
 Eight primary ChartFields are used by the Financials system: Business Unit, Department, Account, Class, Fund, Program, Project, Operating Unit.
 (Financial term)

 ChartField Combination (or String): ChartFields joined together in various combinations to tell the system specifically what to record about each financial transaction.
 Replace what were FAST accounts in legacy system.
 (Financial term)

-Contracts Module: PeopleSoft Financial module to be implemented in August 2006.
+Contracts Module: Financial module implemented in August 2006.
 Will manage entire lifecycle of contract, including internal and external input.
-Integrates with PeopleSoft Projects, Billing, and General Ledger.
+Integrates with Projects, Billing, and General Ledger.
 (Financial term)

-Contributor Relations: Part of the PeopleSoft Student Administration module that ties into Financials.
-Manages constituent data for both current supporters and prospects.
+Contributor Relations: Manages constituent data for both current supporters and prospects.